legionJP/Spring_SpringBoot/SpringwebappAWS/README.md

 - Connect the DB server in the local machine using the postgres pgadmin or cli , for connection use endpoint of rds aws
 - modify the security group for the inbound rule to accept the tcp traffic on port 5432

+# Deploying App , DB On ECS

-# Introduction to ECS :
+## Introduction to ECS :

 	- ECS (Elastic Container Services)
 	- Nedd to run two container for the Postgres and App